 Does the adult learning program qualify for financial aid?

-Yes, because the adult learning is a part of an established degree program, all of these classes qualify for financial aid just like traditional classes.
-For an adult learning student to receive financial assistance they must be enrolled in six or more hours.
+Yes, because online learning is a part of an established degree program, all of these classes qualify for financial aid just like traditional classes.
+For an online learning student to receive financial assistance they must be enrolled in six or more hours.
 For more information about the types of financial aid available, contact the McNeese Financial Aid Office at 337.475.5065.

 Do my credits and hours from other colleges count at McNeese?